The Little Prince (2015 film): Plot

 Towards the summer's end, the Aviator is hospitalised.
 Deciding to put things right, the girl sets off in search of the Little Prince.
 Sneaking into the aviator's yard, the girl, accompanied by her now-conscious stuffed Fox and The Little Prince's story pages, flies the Aviator's now-fixed plane into space.
-They find all the stars mysteriously gone, while landing on an asteroid populated by workaholic adults owned by the Businessman from the story.
+They find all the stars gone while landing on an asteroid populated by workaholic adults owned by the Businessman.
 He holds all the stars to power his asteroid and belongings (including his employees).
-After encountering a police officer and an elevator operator who turn out to be the Conceited Man and the King, they finally find the Little Prince.
-To their surprise, he has become "Mr. Prince", an anxious, incompetent adult that works as a janitor for the Businessman, having no recollection of his past.
+After encountering a policeman and an elevator operator who turn out to be the Conceited Man and the King, they find the Little Prince.
+To their surprise, he has become "Mr. Prince", an anxious adult who works as a janitor for the Businessman, having no recollection of his past.

-Mr. Prince takes the girl to an "academy" where she is to be "reconditioned" as an adult via a machine controlled by a sinister Teacher.
+Mr. Prince takes the girl to an "academy" where she is to be "reconditioned" as an adult via a machine controlled by a Teacher.
 Recognizing the drawing of his sheep's box from the Aviator's pages, Mr. Prince begins to regain his memories and saves the girl from the same fate that he had by putting the Teacher in the machine instead.

 They escape from the Businessman together and liberate all of the stars from his glass vault, which return to their rightful place in the sky.
 The girl and the Fox then take Mr. Prince back to B-612, which is overgrown with dead, withered baobabs.
 They find the Rose dead.
-However, after seeing her image in the sunrise, Mr. Prince turns back to his younger self, and the baobabs disappear, regaining full hope to him.
+However, after seeing her image in the sunrise, Mr. Prince turns back to his younger self, and the baobabs disappear, restoring his hope.

 The girl and the Fox (once again an inanimate toy) return home.
 The next morning, she and her mother visit the Aviator in the hospital.
-The girl apologises and gives him the formerly loose pages bound together as a book, along with all the formerly missing parts filled in.
+The girl apologizes and gives him the formerly loose pages bound together as a book, along with all the formerly missing parts filled in.
 The girl later begins her studies at Werth Academy and reconciles with her mother.
-Both of them happily stargaze one night, while the Little Prince and the Aviator are heard laughing together on Asteroid B-612.
+Both of them stargaze one night, while the Little Prince and the Aviator are heard laughing together on Asteroid B-612.